usekarma/usekarma.dev/scripts/publish_site.md

 ### Runtime Configuration

-The script expects the following SSM Parameter Store path to exist:
+The script retrieves configuration from an SSM Parameter Store path like:

 ```
 /iac/<component>/<nickname>/runtime